facfelipe/laravel-inertia-sample/README.md

 - ✅ Built-in monitoring with Laravel Pulse
 - ✅ Free to use

+> **🚨 IMPORTANT**: You must run `php artisan reverb:start` in a separate terminal for real-time features to work.
+The WebSocket server needs to be running continuously during development.

 ### Option 2: Pusher.com Service 📡

 **Pusher** is a managed WebSocket service (requires account signup).